lenskit/lkpy/doc/sharing.rst

 representation of an algorithm, and reconstruct them when the model is loaded.

-However, LensKit's multi-process sharing *also* uses pickling to capture the object state while using shared memory for :py:cls:`numpy.ndarray` objects.
+However, LensKit's multi-process sharing *also* uses pickling to capture the object state while using shared memory for :py:class:`numpy.ndarray` objects.
 In these cases, the structures should be pickled, so they can be shared between model instances.

 To support this, we have the concept of *sharing mode*.
 Code that excludes objects when pickling should call :py:func:`in_share_context` to determine if that exclusion should actually happen.

-.. autofunc:: in_share_context
+.. autofunction:: in_share_context

-.. autofunc:: sharing_mode
+.. autofunction:: sharing_mode

 Model Store API